the-squad/sudoku-desktop-game/README.md

 ## Features

-* Generating sudokus depending on user's level (Hard level is still needs some improvments)
+* Generating sudokus depending on user's level (Hard level stills need some improvements)
-* Validating sudoku and search for duplicates in rows, columns and 3x3 blocks
+* Validating sudoku and search for duplicates in rows, columns, and 3x3 blocks
 * Saving the current and game and continue it anytime later
 * Solving any sudoku from the user
-* Hints, hints works cell by cell in order form the top to the bottom
+* Hints, hints works cell by cell in order from the top to the bottom
 * Shortcuts
   * F1 -> Show shortcuts (only on playing mode)
   * Ctr + S -> Save current game